 Just like we surrounded ourselves with others who understand and share our views on financial freedom, having a wedding budget buddy serves the same purpose.

 This is when your budget buddy comes in.
-I have 2 that knows how important is to follow a budget.
+I have two that knows how important is to follow a budget.
 A budget buddy, or buddies, will help you plan your wedding with the knowledge of keeping cost down.
-Without my buddies I wouldn't have saved hundreds of dollars.
+Without my buddies, I wouldn't have saved hundreds of dollars.

 What's important to you and your fiance.

-I knew that when we set our wedding budget and started our wedding planning it was going to be a challenge for us to stick to a wedding budget.
-But before we even made a budget we both new we wanted to keep to what was important to us.
+I knew that when we set our wedding budget and started our wedding planning, it was going to be a challenge for us to stick to a wedding budget.
+But before we even made a budget we both knew we wanted to keep to what was important to us.

-We knew that we were not going to spend our hard earned money into a wedding.
+We knew that we were not going to spend our hard earned money on a wedding.
 I still can't get over the fact that the average wedding is $30,000!
-We are simple people and we wanted to keep our wedding as simple as possible.
+We are simple people, and we wanted to keep our wedding as simple as possible.

-We knew that we will face challenges down the road.
-Many of our family members have different views of wedding, finances, and much more.
-When we wrote down our budget we also made the commitment to make sure what was important to us will show in our wedding celebration.
+We knew that we would face challenges down the road.
+Many of our family members have different views of the wedding, finances, and much more.
+When we wrote down our budget, we also committed to ensure what was important to us will show in our wedding celebration.

 How are you doing with your wedding budget?
-If you went through this do you have any tips for us bride-to-be?
+If you went through this, do you have any tips for us, brides-to-be?

 Enjoy this post?
 Check out these fantastic posts: